gitter-badger/git-town/CONTRIBUTING.md

         o-- feature2
 ```

+In this example, feature 1 is currently under review.
+While waiting for that to finish, the developer has started to work on feature 2.
+Feature 2 needs some of the changes that are introduced by feature 1.
+Since feature 1 hasn't shipped yet, we can't cut feature 2 straight off master,
+but must cut it off feature 1, so that `feature2` sees the changes made by `feature1`.
+This means `feature2` is a child branch of `feature1`.
 The feature branch `feature1` is cut directly from `master`.
 The other feature branch (`feature2`) is cut from `feature1`.

+This "ancestry line" of branches is preserved at all times,
+and impacts a lot of Git Town's commands.
+For example, child branches cannot be shipped before their parents.
+When syncing, Git Town syncs the parent branch first,
+then then merges the parent branch into its children branches.
+When creating a pull request for `feature2`,
+Git Town only displays the changes between `feature2` and `feature1`,
+not the changes to `master`.

 Git Town stores the information about this setup in the Git configuration for the repo.
 Two types of keys are used for this.
-The first one is `git-town.branches.parent`.
+The first one is __git-town.branches.parent__.
 It lists which branch is the immediate parent branch of the given branch.
 * `git-town.branches.parent.feature1=master`
 * `git-town.branches.parent.feature2=feature1`

-Git Town also caches the full ancestral line of each feature branch, top-down:
+Git Town also caches the full ancestral line of each feature branch, top-down,
+in a key called __git-town.branches.parents__:
 * `git-town.branches.parents.feature2=master,feature1`
 Here we list that in order to sync `feature2`, we need to first sync `master`,
 and then `feature1` with `master` as the parent.